 But in the Netherlands, things are very different.
 If you need to go while you’re out of the house, you’re going to have to part with one of three things: your money, your dignity, or your comfort.
-Actually, you’ll probably lose all these.
+Actually, you’ll probably have to part with them all. 😩

 Why are Dutch toilets so expensive?

-Sneaking into cafe toilets is an option
+Sneaking into café toilets is an option

-Officially, most cafes will ask you for for fifty cents if you use their toilets without buying something.
-But you can decide to risk your dignity and sneak past the waitstaff to the toilet in the back.
+Officially, most cafés will ask you for 50 cents if you use their toilets without buying something.
+However, you can decide to risk your dignity and sneak past the wait staff to the toilet in the back.

 Toilets are actually pretty important

-But for people who have incontinence problems, have a health issue that affects their digestive system (like Crohn’s disease, for example), or are pregnant, the lack of accessible public toilets in the Netherlands is a real problem.
+But for people who have incontinence problems, have a health issue that affects their digestive system (like Crohn’s disease), or are pregnant, the lack of accessible public toilets in the Netherlands is a real problem.

-It won’t fix the lack of toilet paper or the horrifying ‘inspection shelf’- but at least you’ll be able to uncross your legs for a couple of minutes. 😅
+It won’t fix the lack of toilet paper or the horrifying inspection shelf — but at least you’ll be able to uncross your legs for a couple of minutes. 😅

 Have you had any horrifying experiences with public toilets in the Netherlands?
 Let us know in the comments below!